arduino-libraries/ArduinoBLE/docs/api.md

 ### `appearance()`

-Query the appearance (BLE characteristic UUID 0x2a01) of a BLE device.
+Query the appearance (BLE characteristic UUID 0x2a01) of a Bluetooth® Low Energy device.

 #### Syntax